 Some residents will rotate through the Psychiatric Emergency Service (PES) during the internship year.
 The PES is a self-contained unit adjacent to the Denver Health Medical Emergency Room.
-Interns commit to a full day in the PES which includes the psychiatric/Alcohol/Drug Emergency Services and the Mobile Crisis Team.
+Interns commit to a full day in the PES which includes the Psychiatric/Alcohol/Drug Emergency Services and the Mobile Crisis Team.
 The psychology intern will work with professional staff (psychiatrists, medical interns, nurses, and psychologists), will evaluate cases, provide crisis interventions and arrange dispositions.
-The intern will also participate in admission of patients to the adolescent and/or adult inpatient units.
+The intern also will participate in admission of patients to the adolescent and/or adult inpatient units.

 The PES provides a rich clinical experience with a wide variety of patients in acute crisis.
 The intern will learn how to do rapid emergency evaluations and refine their clinical decision making skills.
 Intern will receive close supervision by the attending psychiatrist, with a licensed psychologist available when needed.
+This is a minor rotation.